undix/ugai/README.md

 ### as community-based independent digital school

-A community-based independent digital school merges local engagement with digital flexibility.
-It tailors curricula to local culture and issues, enhancing relevance and engagement.
-Such schools extend educational access to those facing barriers to traditional schooling.
-They also foster community involvement, allowing for deeper parental and local participation in education.

-This model supports local development by building educational and technological capacities and preserving cultural heritage.
-Overall, it combines the benefits of digital schooling, like accessibility and customization, with the strengths of community engagement, creating a dynamic and inclusive educational environment.
+Through simple games like word-guessing and quizzes, this project empowers communities to independently establish digital schools.
+Teachers and volunteers can use digital technology to teach local customs and traditions.
+This approach not only utilizes videos but also interactive games to preserve and promote cultural heritage.
+A hyper-local community-based independent digital school combines digital flexibility with local engagement, tailoring education to local needs and enhancing accessibility.
+It fosters community involvement, supports local development, and preserves cultural identity, making education more relevant and inclusive.

 ![Digital School](screenshot/komugai_2024.2.1_games.png)